 Many ophthalmologists in Norway are involved in scientific research on the causes and cures for eye diseases and vision disorders.

 Working as an Ophthalmologist in Denmark

 As a specialist doctor in ophthalmology, you will primarily deal with correcting imperfections and treating conditions of the eye that are known to cause reduced or loss of vision.
 You will assess the condition of the patient’s eye, diagnose any abnormalities found, intervene to preserve the sense of sight, and evaluate whether the condition has improved.
-Your roles will also be, among others, to determine and prescribe the grade for patients who need glasses, control of diabetic patients, control and diagnosis of glaucoma and cataract patients, control and diagnose with AMD, control and diagnose of children with eyesight problems, trauma or acute loss of vision, etc.
+Your role will also be, among others, to determine and prescribe the grade for patients who need glasses, control of diabetic patients, control and diagnosis of glaucoma and cataract patients, control and diagnose with AMD, control and diagnose of children with eyesight problems, trauma or acute loss of vision, etc.

 As an ophthalmologist in Denmark, you will exam patients affected by a wide range of various ophthalmological conditions from the standard to the more complex ones.
 You will set treatment to these conditions, taking into account both medical and psychological aspects of patient care.

 Specialist doctors in ophthalmology in Denmark will find career opportunities in general outpatient clinics, emergency eye clinics and specialist clinics both in the public and private sector.

 The ability to work as part of a cross-disciplinary team that includes optometrists, orthoptists, and nurses, as well as with specialists such as neurologists, ENT (ear, nose and throat) surgeons and paediatricians, is essential.

 Denmark has an active research environment with activities spanning from basic laboratory research over clinical intervention studies to epidemiological research.